San Juan Climate & Temperature

 - On average there are 2829 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from San Juan you would come out nearest to the climate station at Onslow, Western Australia, Australia (Subtropical desert scrub biome).
+- Were you to burrow down through the centre of the Earth from San Juan you would pop up nearest to the climate station at Onslow, Western Australia, Australia (Subtropical desert scrub biome).

 Rio de Janeiro,